mikeobrien/FubuMVC.Swank/README.md

         (propertyInfo, property) => propertyInfo.Name.EndsWith("Id") && propertyInfo.IsGuid()));
 ```

-The lambdas take some metadata as the first parameter with the specification object, the one your want to modify, as the last parameter.
+The lambdas take some metadata as the first (And in some cases second) parameter with the specification object, the one your want to modify, as the **last** parameter.
 The overload `Override*When` allows you to pass in a predicate.

 <table>
   <tr>